gab1618/dashlang/README.md

 ### Declaring a variable

-Declaring a variable is as simple as choosing a variable name and asigning a value to it:
+Declaring a variable is as simple as choosing a variable name and assigning a value to it:
 ```
 name = "Gabriel"
 ```

 ### Functions

-There is no functions in this language, we use instead closures asigned to variables:
+There is no functions in this language, we use instead closures assigned to variables:

 ```
 increment = (n) {return n + 1}